 Which search engines should you aim your SEO at?

 Even though there are thousands of search engines, only a few are worth your attention.
 To be honest, Google is the one you want to focus all your energy on.
 It is by far the biggest search engine.
 Then, come such players as Yahoo, Bing, Firefox, etc. After that, it is downhill for the other ones.
 In reality if you are optimizing your site to be Google friendly, the odds are good that the other search engines will love you too.

 The NUMBER ONE thing you will need to get good ranking for SEO though is PATIENCE.
 Most sites take at least one or two years of added content to get ranked for their chosen keywords.
 Luckily for you, most newbies in digital marketing give up after a couple of months of trying leaving you room to be successful if you stick to creating quality and SEO optimized content regularly. 😁

 1) Evaluate your onsite SEO with all the criteria discussed above like headers, tags, links, etc. Review every page and every post on your site and ask yourself if it is clear what each page or post is about.

-2) If you need a powerful Keyword tool to help you determine the best keywords for each pages, the search volume and the competition, get a free trial of Keyword Finder now.
+2) If you need a powerful Keyword tool to help you determine the best keywords for each pages, the search volume and the competition, get a free trial of Key Search now.

 Another good keyword analyzer is Long Tail Pro.